 Our Corporate Governance Guidelines also provide that, when the position of Chair is not held by an independent director, a lead independent director ("Lead Director") will be appointed by the independent members of the Board.
 John Chadwick serves as our Lead Director.
 As Lead Director, Mr. Chadwick, among other things, serves as the liaison between the Chair and the independent directors, presides at executive sessions of the independent directors and all other meetings of the Board at which the Chair is not present and consults with the Chair of the Board on, and approves, the schedules, agendas and information provided to the Board.
-The Lead Director also works in conjunction with the Compensation and Human Capital Committee to review and approve corporate goals and objectives relevant to the Chief Executive Officer's compensation, evaluate the Chief Executive Officer's performance in light of those goals and objectives, determine and approve the Chief Executive Officer's compensation (including base salary, bonus, long term incentives, and other applicable prerequisites) based upon such evaluation, and communicate with the Chief Executive Officer regarding the foregoing.
+The Lead Director also works in conjunction with the Compensation and Human Capital Committee to review and approve corporate goals and objectives relevant to the Chief Executive Officer's compensation, evaluate the Chief Executive Officer's compensation (including base salary, bonus, long term incentives, and other applicable prerequisites) based upon such evaluation, and communicate with the Chief Executive Officer regarding the foregoing.
 Mr. Chadwick is available for consultation and direct communication with stockholders upon request.
 The independent members of the Board selected Mr. Chadwick for this role because of, among other attributes, his extensive board room experience, leadership qualities and ability to facilitate meaningful discussion by encouraging participation, soliciting feedback, ensuring all viewpoints are heard and considered and building consensus among the group.